**These posts often contain affiliate links. Please see our disclosure policy for details.**

 Then I took painters tape, and taped along the long edge of a paper towel.
 I stuck the tape to the pumpkin and gourds, and used the paper towels to cover up the parts that I wanted to remain white.

-*A note – I was using old painters tape that wasn’t very sticky anymore because it’s all I had at home.
+*NOTE – I was using old painters tape that wasn’t very sticky anymore because it’s all I had at home.
 I was afraid that regular masking tape might be too sticky and wreck the very fragile styrofoam or flimsy plastic.
 [These are not sturdy, high quality pumpkins, ya’ll!]
 It’s best to use painters tape that is sufficiently sticky, I learned.
 Explanation below.

 Step 6.
 Spray gold on exposed areas.